 With lactose intolerance in children it is more hydrogen in the exhaled air after that they have had the drink with lactose solution, than before they had the drink.

-Doctors also sometime want to make a genetic test with with a blood sample that is done at the clinic's lab.
+Doctors also sometime want to make a genetic test with a blood sample that is done at the clinic's lab.

-The test is done if the child has for example close relatives which have lactose intolerance and can either confirm or exclude ones ability to form laktase because of hereditary reasons is going to diminish.
+The test is done if the child has for example close relatives which have lactose intolerance and can either confirm or exclude ones ability to form lactase because of hereditary reasons is going to diminish.